-Emergency Medical Responder is the pre-requisite to furthering your education as a primary or advanced care paramedic.
+Emergency Medical Responder is also the pre-requisite to furthering your education as a primary or advanced care paramedic.

-The Emergency Medical Responder course:
+About the Emergency Medical Responder course:

 Your Emergency Medical Responder course will be taught by paramedics with decades of experience.
 The course provides a mix of lecture, group activities, practical skill stations and practical scenario practice, allowing you to learn and practice EMR skills while working with pre-hospital care providers (paramedics) who have done thousands of 911 calls.

 During the course you will work with the same equipment currently used by providers in British Columbia’s 911 system (fire fighters and paramedics from the BC Ambulance Service).
 This will allow you to gain comfort and experience using the same pre-hospital equipment you will use when employed as an EMR.

 By the end of this course you will feel confident responding to care for car accident victims, people experiencing heart attacks, patients with fractures and spinal injuries, unconscious diabetics, and many more!

 What will I learn about?

 - Pharmacology (including the administration of Entonox for pain management)

 - Patient Assessment (primary and secondary survey, including blood pressure assessment, pulse oximetry (SPO2 monitoring), and chest auscultation)